Before we work our way through the steps, I will start by pointing out GNS3 server has the following constraints when running on Apple Silicon:

 This process should take less than a minute depending on your internet connection speed.

-1. Verify the gns3 Linux machine is listed and running.
+1. Verify the gns3 Linux machine is listed and in a running state.

 orb list